ArsalanSiddique/ajaxWithPhp/README.md

-Learning repository of ajax with php and MySqli
+this is Learning repository of ajax with php and MySqli